raewtf/raewtf.github.io/_posts/2024-10-13-bona-fido-manual.md

 Enemies, obviously, are bad.
 If you run into them, they'll kill ya (...again), as quick as can be.
 Luckily, your bark seems to shut 'em up and make 'em go away.
 Press B to use that, so long as you haven't lost your voice.

 Dig-ups are items that sprout from the ground occasionally.
 Some are good, some are bad, but you don't know what's what until you go fish it out.
-If you see something buried in the ground, walk up to it and use the crank to dig it up.
+If you see something buried in the ground, walk up to it and use the crank (or Down on the d-pad) to dig it up.
 Trick or treat!

 # On-line Capability